-- 1. Click Full Status/System wide Monitoring of Connections in the Advanced Status screen (and click through the Warning screen) to generate the "Full Status/System wide Monitoring of Connections" screen, which features a table summarizing the monitored connection data. - 2.
+- Click Full Status/System wide Monitoring of Connections in the Advanced Status screen to generate the "Full Status/System wide Monitoring of Connections" screen, which features a table summarizing the monitored connection data. - 2.
 Click Refresh to update the table, or click Automatic Refresh On to constantly update the displayed parameters.